 2. Evaluating current and future models of SDL, with a particular focus on SDL for longer term.

 3. Ensuring a support team that employees can turn to if they have questions or concerns about their learning.

 4. The promotion of a creative work space rather than an environment where individuals mindlessly listen to the checklist of tasks, can foster SDL to organically manifest.

-In conclusion, every individual plays a role in strengthening SDL because like most learning strategies, SDL can not be done in isolation.
+In conclusion, every individual plays a role in strengthening SDL because, like most learning strategies, SDL can not be done in isolation.
 Our recognition of its benefits and various motivations that drives it helps ensure this form of learning continues to support the general culture and attitude in the workplace.
-As a human resources practitioner providing a plethora of resources for SDL, my investigations into SDL has always been one of a personal interest.
+As a human resources practitioner providing a plethora of resources for SDL, my investigations into SDL have always been one of personal interest.
 I have grown to recognize the benefits of SDL independently outside the standard workplace training, fueling my curiosity with the chance to take this initiative in setting my own learning goals.